AzureCosmosDB/azure-cosmos-mcp-server-samples/python/README.md

 #### 3. "Connection Failed" Errors
 **Check**:
-- ✅ Cosmos URI includes `https://` and port `:443/`
+- ✅ Azure Cosmos URI includes `https://` and port `:443/`
 - ✅ Access key is correct (get from Azure Portal)
 - ✅ Database and container names are exact (case-sensitive!)
-- ✅ Your IP is whitelisted in Cosmos DB firewall settings
+- ✅ Your IP is whitelisted in Azure Cosmos DB firewall settings

 #### 4. "Module Not Found" Errors
 **Solution**: